newtfire/textAnalysis-Hub/Installations/ixml-xproc-InstallNotes-Mac.md

 1. Visit:
 	<https://codeberg.org/xmlcalabash/xmlcalabash3/releases>
-1. Download the latest release ZIP.
+1. Look for the latest release ZIP with the name **xmlcalabash-3.X.Y.zip** where “X” and “Y” are the release number (for example, 3.0.0).
+Download that specific ZIP.
 1. Unzip it into your GitHub directory.
 1. Navigate to the directory **(replace `VERSION` with the latest version that you downloaded—the version in the unzipped directory name)**: